You are here

 - Consulte la hoja de datos de responsabilidad de acreditación para obtener más información (PDF).

-Board actions concerning Adams 14
+Board and commissioner actions concerning Adams 14

 - May 11, 2017 -- Following a hearing, the State Board of Education voted to suspend the statutory requirement to remove Adam 14’s accreditation and instead approved the district’s plan to partner with Beyond Textbooks to drive academic improvements.
 The state board did not direct separate, specific action for Adams City High School.